They say the devil is in the details.

 What is a Quality of Earnings Report?

-A quality of earnings report is a vital part of due diligence when selling, buying or investing in a business.
+A quality of earnings report (also referred to as a QOE report) is a vital part of due diligence when selling, buying or investing in a business.
 If you’re selling the business, it is referred to as a sell-side quality of earnings report.
 If you’re buying or investing, it’s a buy-side quality of earnings report.
 The difference has more to do with who’s requesting the report and why than it does with the report’s analysis and contents.

 Regardless, the quality of earnings report identifies the impact of things that don’t reflect a business’ actual or normalized performance and cash flow, or are not repeatable or sustainable over time.
 Some of these might result from accounting choices, others from the business climate or management decisions made regarding operations, to name a few.